yadler97/unbelievable-minecraft-mod/README.md

 - slightly slower and break earlier than diamond tools, but mine four blocks in a row.
 - able to mine all blocks that diamond tools can mine
 - crafted with sticks and sapphires like other tools

+#### Rosegold Tools
+- created by combining a golden tool and a copper ingot in a smithing table
+- has twice the durability of gold tools (64 instead of 32)

 #### Copper Wrench
 - allows rotating placed blocks